florencito/fullstack-app-aws-terraform/README.md

    http://<EC2_PUBLIC_IP>:5000
    ```

+### Deploy via GitHub Actions

+The repository provides workflows under `.github/workflows/` that can apply or
+destroy the infrastructure.
+Configure the following secrets in your repository
+before triggering them:

+- `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` – AWS credentials
+- `DB_USERNAME` and `DB_PASSWORD` – credentials for the RDS instance
+- `PUBLIC_KEY` – contents of the SSH public key for the EC2 instance

 ## 📄 API Endpoints

 - `/` → "Hola desde Flask en EC2!"
 - `/inventario` → Returns a JSON list of items.

-- The EC2 instance uses `user_data` to install dependencies and create a systemd service so the Flask app starts automatically.
+- The EC2 instance clones this repository, builds the Docker image and runs the
-- Make sure your `.pem` file (key pair) is secured and added to your SSH agent.
-- Provide the path to your public key using the `public_key_path` variable when
-  running Terraform.
+  Flask app automatically.
+- The key pair used for SSH access is created from the `PUBLIC_KEY` value, which
+  can be stored as a GitHub secret.

 ## 🧹 To Destroy